irgroup-classrooms/dis17-2021/README.md

 Based on your project plan from assignment II your team has to build and evaluate a search engine on finding relevant documents on COVID-19 and to submit the results (run files).

-- Use the TREC-COVID test collection as our common document, topic and qrel set.
+- Use the TREC-COVID Complete test collection as our common document, topic and qrel set: https://ir.nist.gov/covidSubmit/data.html.
 - We will evalute your run files using trec_eval, so please make sure to test these files before submitting them.
 We will not fix parsing errors.
 - Choose some "speaking" names for your runs, like `BM25-manual-queries`.
+- Your run files may contain up to 1000 documents per topic, but fewer documents are fine.
 - Prepare a short 2-page overview paper including a short description of
   1. Your original overall idea to test in the Mini-TREC campaign
   2. The retrieval methods used and the technical implementation